-Refer to Section I.A. for information on the number of assessment grants and amount of funding that may be requested.
-Applicants must submit separate proposals for community-wide and site-specific assessment grants.
-Each proposal must stand on its own merits based on the responses given to the relevant criteria for that grant type and must not reference responses to criteria in another proposal.
+Refer to Section I.A for information on the number of cleanup grants and amount of funding that may be requested.
+Applicants must submit separate proposals if more than one cleanup grant is requested.
+Each proposal must stand on its own merits based on the responses to the relevant criteria for that grant type and must not reference responses to criteria in another proposal.

-Pages exceeding stated page limits will not be evaluated.
+Pages exceeding stated page limits will not be copied or evaluated.
 The page limits indicated for the Transmittal Letter and Narrative Proposal do not include the required attachments described in item 1.c. in the Proposal Content below.
 There is no page limit for the attachments.
 Only required attachments are allowed - no other attachments will be considered.

 Upon receipt, proposals will be reviewed for content and threshold eligibility issues and copied for distribution to evaluators.
 Do not include binders, spiral binding, or color printing.
 All proposal materials must be in English.
-The narrative proposal, transmittal letter and attachments must be typed, on letter-sized (8.5 x 11-inch) paper, and should use standard 12-point font and 1-inch margins.
+The narrative proposal, transmittal letter, and attachments must be typed, on letter-sized (8.5 x 11-inch) paper, and should use standard 12-point font and 1-inch margins.
 While these guidelines establish the minimum type size requirements, applicants are advised that readability is of paramount importance.
 Applicants are responsible for submitting a complete proposal, as described below, by the due date.